stdio2016/thubi/README.md

 bin/thubi [Thubi program file]
 ```

+Examples
+---
+Example Thubi programs are in `examples` folders.

 Notes
 ---
 1. The document didn't say if digits in hexadecimal escape character (`\xnn`) should be uppercase or lowercase.
 My implementation accepts both uppercase and lowercase hexadecimal digits.